AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/Inline/Multilevel/tc.rst

-**multi-level Inlining**
+**Exercise SC with multi-level Inlining**

-Check SC with multi-level Inlining, where subprogram S3 is inlined in S2, which in turn is inlined in S1.
+Check SC in a situation where a subprogram S3 is inlined in S2, which in turn is inlined in S1.